The ban on in-house side jobs lifted! The story of starting a cafe within the company

 ② It's incredibly easy to create opportunities to make money doing what you love

-It's generally said that it's difficult to make money doing what you love, but I think a side hustle within a company might be the easiest way to turn what you love into money.
+It's generally said that it's difficult to make money doing what you love, but I think that working a side job within your company might be the easiest way to turn your passion into income.

-In fact, I never thought the day would come when I would be paid for my coffee.
+In fact, I never imagined that the day would come when people would pay for the coffee I make.

 ③ Opportunities for communication are created